Tutorial

 ./filabuild nohy_start.pdb configure_36_17_sidebyside.dat 13_sidebyside.pdb

 The first two commands create filaments from actin's subdomain 1 (SD1) only, whereas the last two generate the full structures.
-You can inpect the resulting stuctures with any molecular graphics program.
-Explore the appearance of the structures depending on the specified parameters that are documented in the configuration files to learn the functionality of the program.
-This should all be self-explanatory and easy to understand.
+To learn the functionality of the program, you can inpect the resulting stuctures with VMD.
+You can explore the appearance of the structures depending on the specified parameters that are documented in the configuration files.

 We have now created structures of full actin and SD1, both as a triangular bundle, and side-by-side.
-Note that the angle (phase) offsets must be adjusted between bundle and side-by-side to reflect the correct orientation of the filaments when the triangular bundle is "folded" open to show the interior contacts.
+Note that the angle (phase) offsets were adjusted between bundle and side-by-side to reflect the correct orientation of the filaments when the triangular bundle is "folded" open to show the interior contacts.

 Creating Low-Resolution Volumetric (Simulated EM) Data with kercon

-To create a visually appealing low-resolution representation of the atomic structures we use the kercon tool to project them to a cubic lattice and convolve the resulting 3D density with a Gaussian blurring kernel at a user-specified resolution.
-Here, we take the 4 structures created above and blur them to a resolution of 20A, although lower values can be entered to reveal more spatial detail.
+To create a visually appealing low-resolution representation of the atomic structures, we use the kercon tool to project them to a cubic lattice and to convolve the resulting 3D density with a Gaussian blurring kernel at a user-specified resolution.
+Here, we take the 4 structures created above and blur them to a resolution of 20A, although smaller values can be entered to reveal more spatial detail.
 The choice of resolution is up to the user.

 Here we show how this is done with one of the structures.
 At the shell prompt, enter: